-Tax preparer exams test you on the laws governing personal income tax, along with the theory and practice around tax preparation.
-To pass your exam, you must score a minimum of 70.
-You will receive a certificate showing your accredited status and will be able to share this once you receive it in the mail.
+Tax return preparer exams test you on the laws governing personal income tax, along with the theory and practice around tax preparation.
+To pass your exam and become a tax pro, you must score a minimum of 70.
+You will receive a certificate showing your accredited status and will be able to view and share this report once you receive it in the mail.
 Your results will be stored indefinitely.

 The organization that gives the exam also grades and scores it.
-However, there is no limit to the number of times you can retest as long as you are willing to pay the $250 fee each time.
+If you check, you'll notice that there is no limit to the number of times you can retest as long as you are willing to pay the $250 application fee each time.
 Failing once will not affect your ability to be registered if you pass a future taking of the exam.

-For the tax preparer exam, you will not be allowed to bring any resources, electronic devices, or bookbags into the exam center but will be given paper and a pen/pencil if required.
+For the tax return preparer exam, the policy is that you will not be allowed to bring any resources, electronic devices, or bookbags into the exam center but will be given paper and a pen/pencil once you've started if required.

 Study Resources and Courses for the CTP Exam

-You can also look for approved continuing education providers and take a test preparation course.
-If you can’t find any close to where you live, see if any providers offer test prep courses online.
+You can also look for tax course offers from approved continuing education providers and take a test preparation course.
+If you can’t find any close to where you live, see if any providers offer a test prep tax course online.